wultra/ssl-pinning-android/README.md

 Use the second instance to communicate with the domains that are not pinned.
 Use normal setup for this one, don't use `SSLSocketFactory` and `TrustManager` provided by this library.

+## TLS 1.2 Support for older Android versions

+This library supports TLS 1.2 for older Android version (API < 21), but in some cases, your app will need to call `ProviderInstaller.installIfNeeded` (part of the Play Services), to install system support.

 ## License

 All sources are licensed using Apache 2.0 license.
 You can use them with no restriction.